OCLC at LIANZA: OCLC Breakfast Session

 OCLC will showcase WorldCat® Discovery Services, a newly developed search interface for libraries holdings that are shared with Te Puna.
 Although the product is in beta, OCLC has already started working with New Zealand libraries, as this interface is provided at zero cost to Te Puna members and provides an easy way for libraries without an online catalogue to have a web presence for their catalogue.
 Of additional value to libraries using WorldCat Discovery Services and for those that go on to use the full discovery product (showing live availability and incorporating eResources), is that the service is available in several languages including Maori.

-WorldShare offers a new approach to managing library workflows cooperatively, including integrated acquisitions, cataloguing, circulation, patron administration, and resource sharing and e-resource management.
-WorldShare services and applications eliminate traditional operational silos and deliver new efficiencies in library management, freeing libraries from the restrictions of local hardware and software to provide more time to focus on serving users and communities.
-Included with every WorldShare implementation is the discovery layer, WorldCat Discovery, a patron interface that empowers patrons from a single search to discover the broad range of resources including physical resources, eBooks, online services and digital objects that libraries now provide.
+WorldShare Management Services (WMS) offers a new approach to managing library workflows cooperatively, including integrated acquisitions, cataloguing, circulation, patron administration, and resource sharing and e-resource management.
+WMS services and applications eliminate traditional operational silos and deliver new efficiencies in library management, freeing libraries from the restrictions of local hardware and software to provide more time to focus on serving users and communities.
+Included with every WMS implementation is the discovery layer, WorldCat Discovery, a patron interface that empowers patrons from a single search to discover the broad range of resources including physical resources, eBooks, online services and digital objects that libraries now provide.

-Please contact firstname.lastname@example.org to register your interest or if you have any questions prior to the event.
+Please contact firstname.lastname@example.org if you have any questions prior to the event.